-Personal log in details are not essential as our homework calendar can ALWAYS be accessed via our school website: https://www.satchelone.com/login
+Personal log in details are not essential as our homework calendar can ALWAYS be accessed via our school website link - SMHW

 Forgotten passwords, lost homework sheets are no longer a problem!!
-Just access Satchel one via our link and search your class and task.
+Just access SMHW via our link and search your class and task.